arangodb/docs/3.10/aql/operations-for.md

 In this case, the optimizer will likely pick the index on `value`, because it will cover the query's FILTER condition.
 To return the value for the `other` attribute, the query must additionally look up the documents for each index value that passes the FILTER condition.
-In case the number of index entries is large (close or equal to the number of documents in the collection), then using an index can cause work work than just scanning over all documents in the collection.
+If the number of index entries is large (close or equal to the number of documents in the collection), then using an index can cause more work than just scanning over all documents in the collection.

 The optimizer will likely prefer index scans over full collection scans, even if an index scan turns out to be slower in the end.
-Since ArangoDB 3.9.1, the optimizer can be forced to not use an index for any given FOR loop by using the `disableIndex` hint and setting it to `true`:
+Since ArangoDB 3.9.1, you can force the optimizer to not use an index for any given FOR loop by using the `disableIndex` hint and setting it to `true`:

 ```js